 While your business can take advantage of the many benefits VPNs bring, there are a few drawbacks to consider.
 With a traditional VPN, you can expect the setup and costs to be time-consuming and more expensive than cloud-based VPNs.
 That’s because the more employees in your company that need VPN access, the larger the technology requirements.
 Also, it may take longer than expected to set up a conventional VPN if the VPN isn’t compatible with your existing network, or you need an IT team to help set up the VPN.

 Deciding whether or not getting a VPN makes sense for your business is a personal choice.
 But it’s often a smart move to get a VPN to take advantage of its benefits, including enhanced security and safe remote access.
 Just compare the benefits and drawbacks of using a VPN for your business and consider your needs.
 By taking these measures, you can decide if getting a VPN is the right move for your company.

 ABOUT THE AUTHOR

-Jim DeBoer is an Escalation Engineer at Lutz Tech with over 14 years of experience in the technology industry.
-He is responsible for managing escalation issues, as well as providing onsite technical support to outsourced IT clients.
+Jim DeBoer is a Service Manager at Lutz Tech with over 15 years of experience in the technology industry.
+He is responsible for troubleshooting computer and server discrepancies, responding to technical inquiries from clients, as well as providing onsite assistance to outsourced IT clients.